The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 Cleaning

-Cleaning a dry composting toilet is as easy as using it.
+Cleaning a composting toilet is as easy as using it.
 With time-honoured household remedies such as diluted lemon or acetic acid, the separation insert, solids container and urine canister can be cleaned hygienically and kept fresh.
 You can use the vinegar as well as the citric acid (at about 10% acidity) pure or diluted.

-PH-neutral cleaners or products with effective microorganisms are also very good for freshening up your dry composting toilet.
+PH-neutral cleaners or products with effective microorganisms are also very good for freshening up your composting toilet.
 Avoid aggressive cleaning agents such as power cleaners, chlorine-based agents and alkaline, acidic or solvent-based cleaners.
-These can damage the material of your dry composting toilet.
+These can damage the material of your composting toilet.
 The same applies to the use of scouring pads.
-These roughen the surface of your dry composting toilet and its containers and make them porous.
+These roughen the surface of your composting toilet and its containers and make them porous.

 Cleaning the separator insert